Credits and Grades

 If you are a non-Skidmore student participating on a Skidmore program, you will receive a Skidmore College transcript at the end of your program.
 Please check with your home campus for details regarding transfer of credits and grades.

 A note about transcripts: Many students find they need official transcripts from their overseas universities when they apply for graduate or law schools or any number of other things.
 Skidmore cannot get you an official transcript from your host university overseas.
 Therefore, we suggest that while you are overseas you request – before you depart for the U.S. – a number of official, sealed transcripts from the host university.
 (They will send them to you in the States after the program ends.)
 These documents are very difficult to get after you return to the States, and the cost to obtain an official transcript for post-grad applications will be at your own expense.

 - Skidmore Programs

-Skidmore in Paris, Skidmore in Spain, and the Shakespeare Programme.
+Skidmore in Paris and Skidmore in Spain.
 Credits earned on Skidmore programs are treated as Skidmore courses and credits.
 All credit for 300-level courses will be counted toward meeting Skidmore's maturity-level credit requirement.
 You must receive pre-approval for all courses you would like to count toward your major or minor.
 All grades will appear on your transcript and be counted towards your grade point average.

 - Approved Programs and Skidmore in France